Bucky Dent: Non-baseball work

 In 1979, Dent posed for a pin-up poster.
 That year he also appeared in the TV movie Dallas Cowboys Cheerleaders, portraying a wide receiver who was the love interest of one of the cheerleaders.
 He also appeared in the September 1983 issue of Playgirl magazine wearing a swimsuit.

 In 2014, Dent made a cameo as a father in the feature film Walt Before Mickey.

-Personal
+Personal life

 He now lives in Bradenton, Florida, with his wife, Angie Aberson, with whom he eloped in November 2019.

-His late wife, Marianne, died on October 22, 2015; they were the parents of twin children, Cody and Caitlin.
+His wife, Marianne, died on October 22, 2015; they were the parents of twin children, Cody and Caitlin.
 He also has two children with his ex-wife, Karen “Stormie” Neale, Scott and Stacy.